tmbothe/AirBnB_Analysis/README.md

 ### File Description <a name="files"></a>

-There are 2 notebooks in this repository for different purpose:
+There are 1 notebooks in this repository for different purpose:
-- The `AirbnB_Analysis.ipynb` file analyzes different aspects of the AirBnB in Boston and answers most of the questions above.
+- The `AirbnB_Analysis.ipynb`: file analyzes different aspects of the AirBnB in Boston and answers most of the questions above.
-- The `Modeling.ipynb` focuses on data modeling, and analyzes all different features that can allow us to predict a  listing booking price.
-- The `.py` files are all functions and steps necessary to perform in order to predict a booking price, all put together.
+- The `data_utils.py` : files are all functions and steps necessary to perform in order to predict a booking price, all put together.
+- The `data` folder has the cvs files used in this analysis
+    - reviews.csv  : unique id for each reviewer and detailed comments
+    - listings.csv : Listings, including full descriptions and average review score
+    - calendar.csv : including listing id and the price and availability for that day

 ### Results <a name="results"></a>